This article provides information on how you can verify the type of graphics processing unit (GPU) your computer has.

 In an AMD-based Windows computer, if you only have one adapter listed, it can be a bit hard to determine whether it is a discrete or integrated graphics card.

 To learn more, you can visit the AMD website or perform an online search for your GPU model.

-This article provides information on how to start a meeting with Rainbow Office Video.
+This article provides information on how to pin a participant in a Rainbow Office video meeting.

-This article discusses how you can test your audio quality before joining a Rainbow Office Video (ROV) meeting.
+This article provides information on how you can mute or unmute your microphone using your keyboard during an ongoing Rainbow Office Video (ROV) meeting.

-This article provides instructions on how to join a Rainbow Office Video meeting session through your desktop
+This article provides instructions on how to invite participants to your meeting session in Rainbow Office Video.